microsoft/vscode-docs/api/get-started/extension-anatomy.md

 ### The Extension Manifest: `package.json`

-Each VS Code extension must have a `package.json`.
+Each VS Code extension must have a `package.json` as its [Extension Manifest](/api/references/extension-manifest).
 The `package.json` contains a mix of Node.js fields such as `scripts` and `dependencies` and VS Code specific fields such as `publisher`, `activationEvents` and `contributes`.
 You can find description of all VS Code specific fields in [Extension Manifest Reference](/api/references/extension-manifest).
 Here, we'll point out some important fields:

 - `name` and `publisher`: VS Code uses `<publisher>.<name>` as a unique ID for the extension.
 For example, the HelloCode sample has the ID `vscode-samples.hellocode-sample`.
 - `main`: The extension entry point.